Best convertibles and cabriolets 2021

 McLaren and fellow supercar makers like Aston Martin, Ferrari and Lamborghini sit at the top of the convertible tree, but there are a multitude of options available to open-air enthusiasts at all budget levels.

 That’s not to say sporty drivers aren’t well served with the best convertible options, of course.
-There’s a vast array of fabulous open-topped sportscars available, from the Audi R8 Spyder to the BMW, Mercedes and Jagaur all vie for enthusiast’s cash with their convertible sports models like the Z4, AMG GT and F-Type, and how could we forget the near iconic Mazda MX-5, Mini, Golf, or even the Caterham 7?
+There’s a vast array of fabulous open-topped sports cars available, from the Audi R8 Spyder to the BMW Z4, while Mercedes and Jaguar are also vying for enthusiast’s cash with their AMG GT and F-Type convertible sports models.
+And, how could we forget the near iconic Mazda MX-5 or even the Caterham 7?

-There’s also a strong contingent of more middle-of-the-road options with four seats like the Audi A5 and Mercedes C-Class cabrios, and even for drivers on a tighter budget there are city car and supermini options that allow you to sample the delights of going topless: the Citroen C1, Peugeot 108, and Toyota Aygo all offer canvas roofs that roll back, and so does the Fiat 500.
+There’s also a strong contingent of more family-orientated, premium four-seaters like the Audi A5 and Mercedes C-Class cabrios, and even for drivers on a tighter budget there are city car and supermini options that allow you to sample the delights of going topless: the Peugeot 108, and Toyota Aygo all offer canvas roofs that roll back, and so does the Fiat 500.

 Our round-up of the best convertibles isn't a true top ten list, because the sheer diversity on offer means not all these cars can be fairly compared.
 Instead it's our pick of the cars that will give you the wind-in-the-hair thrills of open-top motoring, while still delivering everyday usability that means they’re no hardship to run.
 And who knows?
 Some of these cars are so effective at keeping the cabin warm on a cold day that you could consider lowering the roof even when it's cold outside…